Brian-Magnuson/nico/docs/design/overview.md

 An object type is a custom data type representing a mapping of identifiers to values.
 They are similar to complex types, but with several differences:
 - They are not defined using a class or struct; they are usually used when needed.
 - They are not identified by a name (except when using a type alias).
-- They are use move semantics, regardless of the internal types, and are not directly copyable.
+- They use move semantics, regardless of the internal types, and are not directly copyable.
 - They can only contain properties; no shared variables or functions are allowed.

 Additionally, you cannot add more properties to an object after it is created.

 Object types offer a flexible way to define custom data types without the overhead of defining a full class or struct.

 An object type is written as `{ prop1: T1, prop2: T2, ... }`, where `prop1`, `prop2`, etc., are the names of the properties and `T1`, `T2`, etc., are the types of the properties.
-For example, an object with two properties, `x` and `y`, would be written as `{ x: i32, y: f64 }`.
+For example, an object type with two properties, `x` and `y`, would be written as `{ x: i32, y: f64 }`.

 Object type properties are immutable unless explicitly marked as mutable.
 To declare a mutable property, use the `var` keyword:
 ```